Large-Trajectory-Model/ATM/README.md

 ## Training

-As shown in Figure 2 in our paper, the training of our Any-point Trajectory Modeling framework includes two stages: **Track Transformer Pretraining** and **Trajectory-guided Policy Training**.
+As shown in Figure 2 in our paper, the training of our  Trajectory Modeling framework includes two stages: **Track Transformer Pretraining** and **Trajectory-guided Policy Training**.

 ### Stage 1: Track Transformer Pretraining